 This is where our specialist damp and timber surveyors step in to provide you with an accurate and honest diagnosis.
 Initially, locating the damp proof course/level is the first procedure.
 Then identifying potential bridging issues of the damp proof course level, or in other instances other sources of moisture ingress that may present as rising damp to the inexperienced surveyor but in actual fact this is far from accurate.
 In most cases, simple general building works which can be carried out by general contractors can be carried out to resolve damp problems without the use of costly chemical damp proof courses/damp proofing.

 Treatment for woodworm in properties can vary quite significantly and in some cases not even be necessary.
-Woodworm can be found in many properties throughout North Wales; however the key to treating woodworm infestations is to actually know whether or not the woodworm evidence is historic or active.
+Woodworm can be found in many properties throughout North, Mid & South Wales; however the key to treating woodworm infestations is to actually know whether or not the woodworm evidence is historic or active.
 Or if the beetle infestation requires any treatment at all!!
 When these two simple points are determined by one of our qualified CSRT surveyors, it could result in saving you hundreds, even thousands of pounds on unnecessary woodworm treatments.
 Woodworm infestations can be isolated to one room or can become well established throughout the whole of a building and can cause significant structural damage.
 Therefore, if you find evidence of a suspect Woodworm Infestation, it is crucial to get qualified advice by a Woodworm specialist holding the CSRT qualification to avoid the wrong diagnosis and treatments.

 When having a Woodworm survey carried out, three simple questions need to be answered…